kskalvar/aws-eks-kubeflow-quickstart/README.md

 ```

 ### Connect to Kubeflow Dashboard
-Run the following command on your kubeflow_cloud_shell
+Run the following command from your kubeflow_cloud_shell
 ```
 make port-forward
 ```
 Use a second ssh from your local machine to open a tunnel to your kubeflow_cloud_shell.
 This second
 ssh will allow you to view the Kubeflow Dashboard directly on your local machine.

 NOTE: AWS EC2 Private Key should be in the directory you run ssh
 NOTE: Public IPv4 DNS for your kubeflow_cloud_shell
 ```
 ssh -i <AWS EC2 Private Key> -L 8080:localhost:8080 -N ubuntu@<Public IPv4 DNS> -o ExitOnForwardFailure=yes